curry0622/Parallel-Matrix-Multiplication/src/mpi/RESULT.md

 | 81000000.in  | 2  | 24 | 1  | 68.972  |
 | 100000000.in | 2  | 24 | 1  | 90.344  |

-## Runtime of using 3 nodes, 36 processors
+## Runtime of using 3 nodes, 36 processes

 | Testcase     | -N | -n | -c | runtime |
 |--------------|----|----|----|---------|